krishnanlab/gene-plexus/app/README.md

 | `bun preview` | Serve built version of app (must run build first) |
 | `bun lint`    | Fix linting and formatting                        |

+## Usage

+See the "testbed" page for an overview of what formatting/elements/components/etc. you can use and how.

 ## Background

 - **[HTML](https://developer.mozilla.org/en-US/docs/Web/HTML/Reference)**.